 “In Nevada City, we have a long tradition of street parades,” said a loud community organizer Sairhra Ramun on the corner of Pine and Broad Streets.
 “We have ones for the Constitution, Mardi Gras, we had one for the last Space Shuttle launch, and we even had a parade celebrating Heather Donahue’s and Matt Herman’s parade for her new TV series.
 It was a parade about a parade.
 We know parades better than anyone.
 And we know weed.
 So, we combined them.”

 As excited as many citizens and business owners are about the new parade, as it will bring welcomed business to the small former Gold Rush town, some Broad Street residents didn’t like the idea of a busy Halloweed night.

 “I have a problem with living on this busy street already,” said an angry Nevada City resident Dannie Worcester from the steps of her Broad Street home.
 “It’s already packed with tourists.
 I mean, I don’t like people.
 I especially don’t like flatlanders who are not from around here.
 That’s why I moved here; to get away from people and spend more time with my dog.”

 Organizers recommend arriving early to find parking.
-For those planning on spending the night, the Nevada City Chamber of Commerce recommends booking rooms early as this event is bound to be popular with as much as 10,000 people showing up for the first-of-its-kind event.
-Participants are encouraged to dress up as their favorite marijuana strains or as their favorite condiment.
+For those planning on spending the night, the Nevada City Chamber of Commerce supports booking rooms early as this event is bound to be popular with as much as 10,000 people showing up for the first-of-its-kind event.
+Participants are encouraged to dress up as their favorite marijuana strains or as their preferred condiment.